PacLII Home | Databases | WorldLII | Search | Feedback

 SENTENCE OF SLICER J

-2. The Court has regard to comparable cases such as Perenisrenise Ameti Moefaauo (26 April 2010), Lynn Ah Sang (20 February 2009), Tautai Fata (26 March 2010), Sarai Faleupolu (19 July 2010) and James Tavana (3 September 2010).
+2. The Court has regard to comparable cases such as Perenise Ameti Moefaauo (26 April 2010), Lynn Ah Sang (20 February 2009), Tautai Fata (26 March 2010), Sarai Faleupolu (19 July 2010) and James Tavana (3 September 2010).
 A commencing point of 5 years will be adopted; taking into account breach of trust, the amount involved and multiple offending with a degree of premeditation.

 4. It would appear from the court record that he has served no period of imprisonment between first appearance and the date of sentence.
 If the Court is wrong on that point, it will take into account any period already served.